reblisbiver/un-job-description-filter/README.md

 ```
 The result will be in the `dist/` folder.

+### 🛡️ Security Note for Windows Users
+Since this is a standalone `.exe` without a paid digital signature, Windows SmartScreen or your browser might flag it as "unsupported" or "suspicious".
+1. **In Browser**: Choose "Keep" or "Trust" when downloading.
+2. **On Run**: Click **"More info"** and then **"Run anyway"** in the blue pop-up.
+3. This is a common behavior for open-source tools; the source code is fully available here for your review to ensure safety.

 ### Method 2: Run from Source (For Developers)

 1. **Clone the repository**: